 About the Aerotoxic Association

-Former BAe 146 pilot Captain John Hoyte founded the Aerotoxic Association Ltd. on 18th June 2007 at the UK Houses of Parliament to support aircrew and passengers whose short and long-term health had also been affected by toxic oil fume exposure in the confined space of commercial jets.
+As a former BAe 146 pilot, he wanted to support aircrew and passengers whose short and long-term health had also been affected by toxic oil fume exposure in the confined space of commercial jets; otherwise know as Aerotoxic Syndrome.

-Cpt Hoyte had to retire due to ongoing severe symptoms of Aerotoxic Syndrome and was one of 27 BALPA (British Airline Pilots Association) pilots tested by University College London and all 27 or 100% showed evidence of toxic poisoning and reduced cognitive function.
+Captain Hoyte had to retire due to ongoing severe symptoms of Aerotoxic Syndrome.
+He was one of 27 BALPA (British Airline Pilots Association) pilots tested by University College London.
+All 27 participants showed evidence of toxic poisoning and reduced cognitive function.

-But by far the most important was the Australian High Court victory of Turner vs East West Airlines on 3rd September 2010 – yet still, no formal medical recognition of a cause of long-term health in both aircrew and passengers.
+In September 2017, EasyJet agreed to be the first airline in the world to filter bleed air.
+Also, a research paper was published in 2017 by the World Health Organisation called ‘Aerotoxic Syndrome – a new occupational disease?’
+The most important was the Australian High Court victory of Turner vs East West Airlines on 3rd September 2010; yet no formal medical recognition of a cause of long-term health in both aircrew and passengers.

-It is vital that AeA continues to gain media coverage and call Governments and the airline industry into account by gathering evidence.
-Aircrew and passengers are able to formally report ‘oil fume events’, via this website as the proof which politicians require, of the ongoing cover up in order to become active.
+It is vital AeA continues to gain media coverage and call governments and airlines into account by gathering evidence.
+Aircrew and passengers are able to formally report ‘oil fume events’ via this website as proof for politicians of the ongoing cover up in order to become active.

 We would encourage all those who have suffered aerotoxic poisoning on a flight to document their experience, receive immediate and appropriate medical attention and where necessary gain compensation.

-Your membership will help us to achieve the below aims and objectives of the Aerotoxic Assocation:
+Below are the aims and objectives of the Aerotoxic Assocation:

 - Support for sufferers of Aerotoxic Syndrome;